vbotka/ansible-linux-postinstall/docs/source/guide.rst

    shell> ansible-playbook linux-postinstall.yml --syntax-check

 Then :index:`dry-run` the selected task and see what will be changed.
-Replace
-<tag> with valid tag.
+Replace <tag> with valid tag or with a comma-separated list of tags

 .. code-block:: sh
    :emphasize-lines: 1